quickwit-oss/quickwit/docs/tutorials/send-logs-from-vector-to-quickwit.md

 [Vector](https://vector.dev/) is an amazing piece of software (in Rust obviously) and brings a new fresh wind in the observability space, it is well-known for collecting logs from every parts of your infrastructure, transform and aggregate them, and finally forward them to a sink.

-In this guide, we will to show you how to connect it to Quickwit.
+In this guide, we will show you how to connect it to Quickwit.

 ## Create an index for logs